R3Conclave/ccl-documentation/user-guide/docs/fetch.md

 ### Response

-An object that represents the response from a server.
+It is an object that represents the response from a server.

 | Field/Method    | Description                           |
 |-----------------|---------------------------------------|